StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/DELETE.md

 ### Limits

 - For Duplicate Key tables, you can use **any column** as the DELETE condition.
-For Aggregate Key and Unique Key tables, only **key columns** can be used as the DELETE condition.
+For Aggregate tables and Unique Key tables, only **key columns** can be used as the DELETE condition.

 - The conditions that you specify must be in the AND relation.
 If you want to specify conditions in OR relation, you must specify the conditions in separate DELETE statements.

-- For Duplicate Key, Aggregate Key, and Unique Key tables, the DELETE statement does not support using subquery results as conditions.
+- For Duplicate Key tables, Aggregate tables, and Unique Key tables, the DELETE statement does not support using subquery results as conditions.

 - If a table uses any data model except the Duplicate Key model, you can specify only the primary key columns of the table as conditions.